Becoming a School Psychologist

 Admission requirements vary considerably from program to program.
 Undergraduate grade point average (GPA) is a primary consideration in admission to graduate study.
 GPA in psychology and GRE scores also are important for many programs.
 Recommendations, work and volunteer experience, personal interview results, and other factors are also important and may offset somewhat lower grades or GRE scores.
 Contact the programs that you are interested in to find out about their specific admissions requirements and application deadlines.

 Many school psychology programs provide financial support to help defer the costs of graduate school.
-During the 2005-2006 school year, sixty-nine percent of doctoral level students, fifty-seven percent of specialist level students and 55% of master’s level students received financial support.
+During the 2005–2006 school year, 69% of doctoral-level students, 57% of specialist-level students and 55% of master's-level students received financial support.
 Such support typically involves graduate research and teaching assistantships, tuition waivers, grants, and/or graduate scholarships or fellowships.
 Additional financial assistance opportunities may be available for minority students.
 Applicants should request financial information directly from the school psychology program.
 It also may be helpful to contact the university's Financial Aid Office or Graduate School.
 When inquiring about financial aid, ask about the amount of aid, the nature and extent of services expected in return, the period of commitment, and the likelihood that the assistance will continue over time.

 Lastly, ask questions about graduation rates and employment opportunities for graduates.